2

 “The usual types, right?
 Hippies, addicts, basement dwellers, prostitutes - ”

 “Runaways.”
 Ryan cut in, stepping back and shutting the closet door.
 “The homeless.
 People who were thrown out of shelters, or by their own families.
-People with jobs they hated and problems with their health and mind everyone else was unwilling or unable to help them with.
+People with jobs they hated and problems with their health and mind that everyone else was unwilling or unable to help them with.
 You want to know why these people would take their kids here?
 Because this is where they felt safe.
 This is the only place they felt they had a community.”

-I thought about the members I’d seen outside our AA meetings.
+I thought about the members I’d seen outside our Alcoholics United meetings.
 If you want to look for lonely people, I guess there’d be few places better.
 “What’s your point?”
 I asked, turning to look at him.
 It must’ve been the lighting, but he looked like a pale shadow of our mother at that moment, his eyes so dark a grey they were almost black.
 “What you, want me to feel bad about these people?
 Or are you just wasting time we could be spending outside the crazy cult office?”

 “I’m reminding you that no matter how tempting it may be to see Pupil a crazy eccentric attracting other crazy people, that’s not who he is.
 He’s a man with a gift of finding people at their lowest and using that to bend them to his will.
 Chances are we’re going to meet people who understand how to twist that stereotype to their advantage.”
 He sighed, realizing he’d led himself into another lecture, and shook his head.
 “So, yeah.
 I’d say all this is relevant.”